oauthstuff/draft-oauth-rar/main.md

 &resource=https%3A%2F%2Fexample%2Ecom%2Fpayments
 ```

-Using the example given above, this request would result in the assignment of the "payment_initiation" authorization details object to the access token to be issued.
+Using the example given above, this request would result in the assignment of the "payment_initiation" authorization details object from (#authz_details) to the access token to be issued (see below).

 # Token Response
 In addition to the token response parameters as defined in [@!RFC6749], the authorization server MUST also return the authorization details as granted by the resource owner and assigned to the respective access token.